GonzalezAndrew/resume/resume.md

 A Python Module for the Flesh and Blood DB API which allows you to interact with the API in a pythonic way.
 With pyfabdb you can get a card by the card slug identifier, get all cards or retrieve a deck by the deck slug identifier

-### <span>Terraform DigitalOcean Remote Space Module (terraform-do-remotestate)</span>
+### <span>Terraform DigitalOcean App Site Module</span>

-A Terraform module that allows you to create a DigitalOcean space to be used as a Terraform remote state store.
+A Terraform module for deploying a static stie to DigitalOcean App Platform.
+Supports all possible attributes for DigitalOcean App platform.

 ## Education